 - Try to keep the pre-wash or pre-shampoo on your natural hair for as long as possible before shampooing it.
 In fact, we recommend applying it to your curls 2-3 hours before you wash it.

 - Wash your natural hair with either cold or lukewarm water.
-This will prevent your strands from drying out.
+This will prevent your strands from drying out when using hot water.

-- For even product distribution, divide your natural hair into sections while shampooing, conditioning, and washing them.
+- For even product distribution, divide your natural hair into sections while shampooing, conditioning, and otherwise washing it.

-- To avoid breakage, detangle your natural hair before you wash it.
+- To avoid breakage, detangle your natural hair before you wash it or after using an apple cider vinegar rinse.

 How often should you wash your naturally curly hair?

 Ideally, you should shampoo your natural hair only once a week to prevent dryness.
-That said, we recommend washing your curls with water only and co-washing it at least once a week to prevent build-up.
+That said, we recommend washing your curls with water only and co-washing it at least once a week to add moisture.

 What do you do with your natural hair after washing it?

-Depending on how you wash your natural hair, you can either apply some leave-in conditioner to it and leave it to air-dry or gently dab your curls with a cotton T-shirt.
+Depending on how you wash your natural hair, you can either apply some leave-in conditioner to it and style it or gently dab your curls with a cotton T-shirt then apply a nourishing hair oil and style them.

 Can I wet my hair every day?